NikNiku/forDeploy/README.md

-new development team environment

-new updated txt file for crontab watching
+new development team environment new updated txt file for crontab watching

-new string for new update

-absolutly last string
+some new update for crontab task which deploy every minute